papinet/papiNet-API/2.0.0/master-data.md

 > _Paper For Recycling_ and _Pulp_ are not included within our definition of _Paper and Board_, they are raw materials for _Paper and Board_.

+## Simplification

+For now, we only consider a simplified version of the business interactions between only two types of parties: the _customer_ and the _seller_, where the _customer_ will host the HTTP client calling the papiNet API endpoints implemented by the _seller_.

 ## Definitions

 The distinction we make between the concepts _product_ and _article_ is essential to the understanding of our papiNet API endpoints.